SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-3:-TipCalc.md

 ###iOS:

-UI designed in XIB with binding done as:
+UI designed in the XIB designer, with binding then added in ViewDidLoad using Json text:
 ```
         public override void ViewDidLoad ()
         {